Tik Tik Tik (1981 film): Release and reception

 Tik Tik Tik was released on 26 October 1981, Diwali day.
-S. Shivakumar of Mid-Day called it "One of the worst of Barathi Rajaa's films" which "seems to be a rehash of various 'B' grade Hollywood thrillers" but noted "it has flashes of brilliance" and applauded Haasan's performance.
-Nalini Sastry of Kalki wrote although the film is shot in Hollywood style with the collaboration of camera and music, the plot which is the life force of the film is weak and lacks grip, so other special features are also dull.
-Saavi magazine praised the acting of cast, Kannan's cinematography and Bharathiraja's direction.
+S. Shivakumar of Mid-Day called it "One of the worst of Barathi Rajaa's films" which "seems to be a rehash of various 'B' grade Hollywood thrillers" but noted that it "has flashes of brilliance" and applauded Haasan's performance.
+Nalini Sastry of Kalki wrote that although the film is shot in Hollywood style with the collaboration of camera and music, the plot which is the life force of the film is weak and lacks grip, so other special features are also dull.
+Saavi praised the acting of the cast, Kannan's cinematography and Bharathiraja's direction.

 Other versions

-Despite underperforming at the box office, Tik Tik Tik was dubbed in Telugu under the same title, with a shortened runtime.
+Despite underperforming at the box office, Tik Tik Tik was dubbed in Telugu under the same title by K. S. Rama Rao, with a shortened runtime.
 Though it attracted opposition from women's lib organisations for featuring the actresses in swimsuits, it became a success.
 The film was remade in Hindi as Karishmaa (1984), with Haasan reprising his role.